 In addition to the grooming maintenance requirements, Goldendoodles are high energy dogs which mean they need daily exercise.
 Plan on spending a couple of hours daily to meet their exercise requirements.

 16. What are the differences between a Standard Goldendoodle and a Mini?

-The main differences between the mini and standard doodle are size, and temperament.
+The main differences between the mini and standard doodle are size, and nature.

 Some breeders are also breeding medium sized doodles that fill in the size gap between the mini and the standard, but this is still not a common size for a Goldendoodle.